anshila/mysql-LMSProject/README.md

 # Library Management System

-The Library Management System is a software application designed to help libraries efficiently manage their operations, including book management, customer management, and issue tracking.
+The Library Management System help libraries efficiently manage their operations, including book management, customer management, and issue tracking.
 This project provides a database schema and SQL queries to demonstrate the functionality of the system.

 ## Database Schema